Our PSHE coordinator is Mrs M. Fogarty

 Personal, Social, Health and Economic education (PSHE) is an important part of children’s learning.
 Weekly PSHE lessons focus on key objectives - to build their understanding and teach them lifelong skills needed to lead confident and healthy lives.

 The sequenced curriculum helps children to build on the skills and knowledge they’ve learnt in previous years.
-Parallel teaching of PSHE progresses across all key stages within the six half-term ‘Jigsaw’ themes:
+Parallel teaching of PSHE progresses across key stages within the six half-term ‘Jigsaw’ themes:

 - Being Me in My World